CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05b.md

 ## Tutorial Deliverable

+Upload to Canvas:
-Upload the csv file you used and a screenshot of the directory where you have saved your downloaded images to Canvas.
+- the csv file you used and
+- a screenshot of the directory on your computer where you have saved your downloaded images

 _________________________________________________________________________________
 Guide written by Dare Brawley based on tools used in producing *[In Plain Sight](https://c4sr.columbia.edu/projects/plain-sight)*, an installation for the 16th International Architecture Exhibition of La Biennale di Venezia in 2018.